 It was very windy and gusty all night.
 Thank goodness that Thetis was held by 2 anchors, she did not move at all.
 In the early morning, while it was cool, I went ashore and took a 2 hr hike over the hills.
 The wonderful smells of the newly watered aromatic spring plants were everywhere.
 The freshly washed earth was gorgeous.
 Unfortunately all the beaches were covered by the flotsam that the N wind have brought over the winter.

-The intensity of the wind today is much reduced from yesterday but it is still from the SE.
+The intensity of the wind today was much reduced from yesterday but it was still from the SE.
 I spoke with some fishermen and they told me that this weather pattern with southerly winds at the end of May is most unusual.
 They also predicted that by the afternoon the wind will veer to the W.

 After clearing the cove, I decided to head back to Livadhi in Patmos.
 The wind was 10-15 knots from the WSW.
 I opened the genoa and actually had a very nice sail, at times doing 7 knots.
 A school of large dolphins, 4-5 of them, came and played for a while with Thetis’ bow wave.
 They gave a marvelous performance of high leaps.
 I had only seen such high dolphin jumps in sea worlds but never before in the wild.